-Alphabetical and numerical characters to indicate the type of course are listed.
-For details, refer to 3.6.
-1) Course Code and Number Course numbering and course codes on page 20.
+1) Course Code and Number Alphabetical and numerical characters to indicate the type of course are listed.
+For details, refer to 3.6. , Course numbering and course codes on page 20.
 2) Course title This is the title of the course that is posted on the timetable.
 3) Class contact hour The number of class contact hours set for each course is listed.
 The unit is "contact hour."
 One contact hour is 45 minutes.
 A class with 30 contact hours course are offered once a week, and a class with 60 contact hours course are offered twice a week.
 4) Credits The number of credits that can be acquired by passing a course is listed.
 5) Course Registration Year Academic year which students can take a course from is listed.
-6) Study Course This column indicates what courses each course recommends to take; Introductory Course for Study course (\blacktriangle), Enforced Courses for Study course (\bigtriangleup), Recommended Course for Study Course (\bigcirc).
+6) Study Course This column indicates what courses each course recommends to take; Introductory Course for Study course ( $\blacktriangle$ ), Enforced Courses for Study course ( $\bigtriangleup$ ), Recommended Course for Study Course ( $\bigcirc$ ).
 GBL = Global Business Leaders; PRO = Professional; LOC = Local Creation Business; GPET = Global Program English Track 7) Reg. by other Dept. students Whether or not students in other departments can take is indicated.
 Students in departments other than Business Administration cannot take the courses marked with "x" in this column.
 8) Note Notes, conditions, restrictions, etc. when taking a course are described.
-9) Learning Outcomes This shows whether each course applies to the learning outcomes indicated in the Diploma Policy." "means most applicable, "o" means applicable.
+9) Learning Outcomes This shows whether each course applies to the learning outcomes indicated in the Diploma Policy." ©" means most applicable, "o" means applicable.
 Each number represents the following learning outcomes.
 Have the will to contribute to society and understand/acquire the philosophy of humanistic management and social responsibility.
 Have the basic knowledge required for modern management and the related knowledge and skills with an understanding of the management mechanism.
 Have an interest in social issues, as well as the ability to identify them independently and accurately communicate them to others.
 Have the ability to observe the meaning and value behind issues to humankind and society and to solve the problems.
 Have the basic knowledge of business English and communication skills and the ability to work in the business world and society.
-Have the ability to accept diversity and cooperate with others from a global perspective as a global citizen.
 Have the ability to independently gather and analyze the information necessary for solving problems and to create value while logically exploring the issues.
 Have the ability to work independently and actively in a team and to integrate various resources and knowledge through discussion.

-■ Table: Departmental Courses in the Dept. of Business Admin.
-(For students enrolled in AY2021)
+Table: Departmental Courses in the Dept. of Business Admin.
+(For students enrolled in AY2022)